Chunky Twisted Headband Crochet Pattern (Free)

 The Alpine Twist Headband crochet pattern uses Wool-Ease Thick & Quick yarn from Lion Brand.
 It’s a #6 super bulky blend of wool and acrylic.
 Since it’s a chunky yarn, small projects (like this twist ear warmer pattern) work up FAST.
 It’s the main reason I love love love bulky and super bulky yarns.

-If you’ve been following You Should Craft for a while, you’ll probably recognize the headband color (Mystical) from the Mystic Ripple Blanket and the Alpine Cowl.
+If you’ve been following You Should Craft for a while, you’ll probably recognize the headband color (Mystical) from the Mystic Ripple Blanket, Alpine Hat, and the Alpine Cowl.
 Mystical is a retired color, but it’s pretty similar to Glacier.
 A couple years ago, I snagged 15 skeins of it on sale for $1 each, and I’m down to my last two.
 Hopefully Lion Brand will have another hot sale soon, so I can refresh my stock.

 A super bulky yarn calls for a big hook.
 I used an 8.0 mm Cookies n Cream Streamline Swirl from Furls Fiberarts.
 The Streamline Swirls are made of smooth resin, so there are no snags in the yarn.
 The thick, ergonomic handle helps me keep a loose, more comfortable grip and the hook glides through the yarn.